-"Beta" means any alpha, beta, or other prerelease Product.
+"Beta" means any alpha, beta, or other prerelease version of a Product.

 "Cloud Services" means Online Services and Esri Managed Cloud Services.

 "Content" means data, images, photographs, animations, video, audio, text, maps, databases, data models, spreadsheets, user interfaces, graphics components, icons, software, and other resources used in connection with Esri Offerings and Services.